SkiMo-New sport begins in snowstorm

 The first new sport added to the Winter Olympics since snowboarding in 1998, SkiMo has its roots in ski mountaineering from the 19th Century, long before the invention of lifts to take skiers up mountains.

-Sprints events comprise of an "uphill skiing" section with competitors scaling a steep slope in special skis wrapped in "skins" - thin strips stuck to the bottom for grip.
+Sprints are lung-busting events comprising an "uphill skiing" section with competitors scaling a steep slope in special skis wrapped in "skins" - thin strips stuck to the bottom for grip.

 Athletes make their way uphill through a course before a transition to running up a flight of stairs in boots with their skis strapped to their backs, transitioning back to "skinning", before stowing the skins and skiing back to the finish down a short slalom course.
 Action lasts around three minutes.